SQL Notebook

 ON ph.station_code = mt.station_code;

-Left Join (Keep All from Left Table)
+Left Join (Keep All from the Left Table)

 SELECT mt.station_name,